 In college and grad school my focus was on classical guitar, and I was extremely fortunate to have the opportunity to travel throughout the U.S. and Europe to study with some of the most sought-after teachers in the world.
 I earned my bachelor’s and master’s degree in guitar performance from the University of Arizona, where I studied with Tom Patterson.
 In 2004, I was granted a Fulbright scholarship to spend a year studying at the Franz Liszt Hochschule in Weimar, Germany.
 During my time there, I had lessons with Monika Rost and Thomas Müller-Pering.
 I received my doctorate from Indiana University’s Jacobs School of Music in December 2013, majoring in guitar performance and minoring in music education and jazz studies.

 Over the years, I have performed as a soloist and also with various groups throughout the U.S., Germany, and Brazil.
 Some recent highlights include a recital with my wife, harpist Megan Landfair, a performance with violinist Molly Christie in the Philadelphia Classical Guitar Society Member’s concert, and performances as a guest soloist with the Taneycomo Festival Orchestra.

-Last summer, my wife Megan and I moved to Haddonfield, NJ so she could start a new job as the manager of the Virginia Harp Center.
+In 2014, my wife Megan and I moved to Haddonfield, NJ so she could start a new job as the manager of the Virginia Harp Center.
 Since then, I’ve been playing a few gigs in the area and building a studio at the Haddonfield Center and School for Performing Arts.
 I teach classical as well as popular styles of guitar playing, and work with students aged 6 and up.